nandanhere/miniHack_CanTIn-Squad/README.md

 ### Prerequisites

 Latest Version of Xcode : We used Xcode with IOs 13.2 so do change IOs target if your Xcode is not updated
+ Note: If you directly download from this repository,make sure the pods are installed else the app wont run.

 ### Features of MeFit
 MeFit Consists of two main Screens: